SNAP Employment & Training

 Eligibility Requirements

-If you are receiving SNAP in New Hampshire and not receiving money from the Temporary Assistance for Needy Families (TANF) program, you may be eligible to participate in SNAP E&T. Speak with an employment counselor by phone or email to determine eligibility and enroll.
+If you are 18 years of age or older, receiving SNAP in New Hampshire and not receiving money from the Temporary Assistance for Needy Families (TANF) program, you may be eligible to participate in SNAP E&T. Speak with a career counselor by phone or email to determine eligibility and enroll.

 FAQs